jeremylightsmith/LeanCoffee/wp-content/plugins/meetup-widgets/readme.txt

 2. Example of the upcoming event list widget.
 Lists a set number of events from the group you specify, title & date.

 == Upgrade Notice ==

+= 2.2 =
+* Fix bug where widgets could only be used once per page, due to `load_template` calling `require_once` by default.
+* Add clases to `<p>`s in meetup-single template, so you can style the title/date/summary/location without jumping through CSS hoops.
+* Add 2 filters, `vsm_no_date_text` and `vsm_no_location_text`, for filtering the text displayed if there is no date or location set.
+* Some escaping of API data on the meetup templates.

+= 2.1 =
+* Stray semicolon!
+The list template was causing a PHP syntax error.
+Thanks to Jordan Wagnon for letting me know.

+= 2.1 =
+* At the suggestion of [Harlan Harris](http://datacommunitydc.org/), I investigated using multiple groups in one widget - happily, it worked by default.
+I've adjusted the validation in the widget to allow multiple group IDs (does need to be the ID numbers, not URL name).
+* Add a new widget!
+Meetup User Events displays all events for a user, specifically the user who created the API key.
+* Use `get_template_part` to allow theme developers to create their own displays.
+Documentation will be available on [my website](http://redradar.net/category/plugins/meetup-widgets/) shortly.

 = 2.0.2 =
 * Validation function was not actually working.
 Now we're correctly only saving valid keys - valid meaning 0-40 char alphanumeric strings.